mattdesl/canvas-sketch-util/docs/shader.md

   - If you want to use a `sampler2D`, you should pass an image-like object, such as a `<image>` tag, ndarray, regl texture object descriptor, or Canvas.

   - Or, you can specify a function to derive a value from the current `props`, such as `({ time }) => time`
+- `extensions` a list of WebGL extensions to enable for this shader
+- `optionalExtensions` a list of optional WebGL extensions to attempt to enable for this shader
+- `blend` (default true) enable blending with background, set to `false` to disable entirely
+- `scissor` if true, scissor testing will be enabled and the props `scissorX, scissorY, scissorWidth, scissorHeight` will be expected to be passed through to the render function

 The default `frag` and `vert` will use a simple black shader, which passes along the UV coordinates as `varying vec2 vUv`.

 The returned `render(props)` function can be used to draw the shader to the context, or `unload()` can be used to destroy the shader.

+### `shader.render(props)`

+The resulting shader has a `render()` function which will poll the GL state, clear the backbuffer (if needed), draw a full-screen quad, and then flush the GL state.

+### `shader.unload()`

+Destroys the shader and any GL memory associated with it.

+### `shader.drawQuad(props)`

+This is a low-level function that will draw the full-screen quad.
+This does not do any GL polling/flushing or buffer clearing.
+This can be used, for example, to implement tiled rendering when `scissor` is enabled, by passing `{ scissorX, scissorY, scissorWidth, scissorHeight }` props.

+### `shader.regl`

+Returns the underlying `regl` instance that was created for use with this shader.

 ### Default Shaders